 I nod.
 He climbs out of bed, his ass hanging out of the hospital johnny.
-He’s all skin and bones, not a bit of flesh, with his arms and legs as thin as a pencil.
+He’s all skin and bones, not a bit of flesh, with his arms and legs as thin as pencils.
 His ass is nothing but loose skin.
 I shudder, take the bus pass, and leave.

 I figure it’s too late to bother Dr. Kam.
 Time to go to the Troubadour and meet Doug.
 The hospital is at the eastern end of Hollywood and the club at the border of West Hollywood and Beverly Hills.
 The Sunset bus takes me across town.
-I’ll walk down Doheny to the club on Santa Monica Boulevard.
-I’m ready for the Nightlife.
+I can walk down Doheny to the club on Santa Monica Boulevard.
+I am ready for the Nightlife.

 Going by bus in LA is counter to the prevailing attitude that everyone has a car and no one walks in LA (or takes the bus).